 - Maintain a list of capacities for all assembly areas.

 Many events held in University spaces may require a police detail.
-Typically, an event where there are 100 persons or more in attendance and alcohol is being served, a detail is required.
+Typically, an event where there are 100 persons or more in attendance and / or alcohol is being served, a detail is required.
 The event sponsor should notify the Tufts Police (daytime supervisor) to inquire if a detail is necessary and if so, submit an IDR for the detail officer(s).
-Many other events often require police details including controversial speakers, large student events, large events open to the general public, etc. Again, event organizers should contact the Tufts Police to inquire about the need for a police detail.
+Many other events often require police details including controversial speakers, large student events, large events open to the general public, etc. Event organizers should contact the Tufts University Police Department to inquire about the need for a police detail.